labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step3.md

         output.close()
 ```

-Save the file after creating it.
+In this code, the `consumer` decorator is used to initialize coroutines.
+The `grep` coroutine filters lines that contain a specific pattern and sends them to another coroutine.
+The `printer` coroutine prints the received items.
+The `follow_and_process` function reads a file, filters its lines using the `grep` coroutine, and prints the matching lines using the `printer` coroutine.
+It also handles the `KeyboardInterrupt` exception and ensures proper cleanup.

+After writing the code, save the file.

 ## Testing the Data Processing Pipeline

 Let's test our data processing pipeline.
-In a terminal, run:
+In a terminal, run the following command:

 ```bash
 cd ~/project
 python3 -c "from pipeline import follow_and_process; follow_and_process('stocklog.csv', 'IBM')"
 ```

-You should see output like:
+You should see output similar to this:

 ```
 PRINTER: "IBM",102.86,"6/11/2007","09:34.44",-0.21,102.87,102.86,102.77,147550